613-562-5800 x 4663

 The recruitment period for a Connexions students takes place one semester before the work term (except for the fall).
 Connexions Networks are offered in the winter term (for summer and fall internships) and in the fall term (for winter internships).
 The one offered in winter is also for internships offered during the following fall term, and is offered at that time in order to reach as many students as possible.

-Connexions Networks is an informal event, as regards the setup; however, students do have resumés on hand to distribute.
+Connexions Network is an informal event, as regards the setup; however, students do have resumés on hand to distribute.
 It is left to employers’ discretion whether they bring business cards or job descriptions.

-Should employers not be able to attend the event to network with students, they can still provide an internship description to the Program Manager, who will in turn promote the opportunity to the students.
-It is then up to the students to connect with the employer should the opportunity interest them.
+Should employers not be able to attend the event to network with students, they can still publish available internships and their descriptions on Career Launch, they will be accessible and promotes to students in the Program.
+It is then up to the students to apply and connect with the employer should the opportunity interest them.

 Frequently Asked Questions